-Dr. Hunsaker performs nose surgery using either of two methods: open or closed.
-During your consultation, he will discuss your options with you.
+Dr. Hunsaker performs nose surgery using either the open or closed method.
+During your consultation, he will discuss your options with you and you will decide together the best method for you.
 Generally, the open method allows more dramatic changes, but it does create a small scar.
-Rhinoplasty can be done with the patient under IV or general sedation.
-The surgery usually lasts from one to two hours.
+Rhinoplasty can be done with the patient under IV or general sedation and the surgery usually lasts from one to two hours.

-- Open rhinoplasty — In open rhinoplasty, Dr. Hunsaker makes a small incision across the columella (the small strip of skin between the nostrils).
-He then lifts the skin and soft tissues up and back from the tip of the nose to expose the bone and cartilage.
+- Open rhinoplasty: In open rhinoplasty, Dr. Hunsaker makes a small incision across the columella, the small strip of skin between the nostrils.
+Then, he lifts the skin and soft tissues up and back from the tip of the nose to expose the bone and cartilage.
 Whether building up or reducing the bridge, the open method provides excellent access.
 Once the changes are made, the skin and tissue are re-draped over the new underlying structure.
 This method leaves a small scar on the columella, but it is innocuous and becomes almost invisible over time.

-- Closed rhinoplasty — Dr. Hunsaker uses the closed method where possible, as all of the incisions are made within the nose, eliminating any outer scarring.
-The closed method is effective when the size of the overall nose is being changed, and to address breathing problems.
+- Closed rhinoplasty: Dr. Hunsaker uses the closed method where possible, as all of the incisions are made within the nose, eliminating any outer scarring.
+The closed method is effective when the size of the overall nose is being changed and to address breathing problems.
 Once the incisions are made, the soft tissues are separated from the bone and cartilage.
 When the nose is being made thinner or smaller, the nasal bones will be fractured to allow reduction.
-If increasing the size, Dr. Hunsaker can use cartilage or bone from the patient’s septum, ears, or ribs, or he can use synthetic material.
+If increasing the size, Dr. Hunsaker can use cartilage or bone from the patient’s septum, ears, ribs, or a synthetic material.